NIME-conference/nime-website/index.md

 {% include video.html id="JnLylwvWIpE" %}

-This website serves as the [permanant home for the NIME proceedings](/archives), for historical records of NIMEs past, and planning documents and policies related to NIMEs of the future.
+This website serves as the [permanent home for the NIME proceedings](/archives), for historical records of NIMEs past, and planning documents and policies related to NIMEs of the future.

 <!--
 NIME2018: https://youtu.be/xc5I3wbwH_4